 For more on these attributes, see the Statement on the core values and attributes needed to study medicine.

 The majority of medical schools use an admissions test as part of its entry requirements.
-There are three admissions tests.
+There are four admissions tests.
 Medical schools each state on their websites which test they use.
 You might sit different combinations of these tests according to the medical schools you intend to include in your application.

 University Clinical Aptitude Test (UCAT)

 The majority of medical schools use the UKCAT.
 An applicant registers for and sits the UCAT before the UCAS application is made, noting his or her score in the application.
 Registration typically opens in May and closes in September.
 Testing takes place from July until October, ahead of the final deadline for UCAS applications to medicine, which is 15 October every year.
 See the UCAT website for exact dates and to register.

 BioMedical Admissions Test (BMAT)